vienvo/AlternativeEnergy/README.md

 # AlternativeEnergy
-Where is the best location to build wind farms and solar farms?
+Where are the best locations to build wind farms?